Pauline Melville: Background and early career

+Stand-up comedy

+While performing with rock cabaret group the Sadista Sisters in 1978, Melville started performing stand-up comedy pieces in which she mocked hippie attitudes.
+She later recalled, "And I started – and it just took off.
+I mean there were sounds coming from the audience as if I'd burst some enormous bubble and at one point I thought somebody was sitting on some bagpipes, because…they were laughing so much."
+She went on to join the group Alternative Cabaret and become a leading figure in the early alternative comedy movement, performing stand-up mainly in the character of Edie, a northern housewife trying desperately to prove herself as a left-wing radical.
+Her act was featured in early TV showcases for alternative comedy, notably Boom Boom Out Go the Lights and The Entertainers.
+In 1981, she performed with Alternative Cabaret in one of the first stand-up shows to appear at the Edinburgh Festival Fringe, alongside Tony Allen, Andy de la Tour, Jim Barclay and the pianist Phil Nichol.

 Writing

 According to Gadfly Online, "Much of Melville's writing is inspired by the people and events she observed while growing up in Guyana, a former British colony which didn't become independent until 1966.
 As a little girl and a teenager, Melville witnessed the complicated social problems of a nation locked in a desperate struggle to modernize and overcome its imperialist past.
 Today, an astounding number of cultures coexist in the region, in varying degrees of amicability, from European to Amerindian and African to East Indian, and the Guyanese have dealt with poverty, pollution and shortages of basic commodities, including electrical power."

 Melville herself said in a 2010 interview: "Being a writer is like being a window-cleaner in a house or a castle where the windows are obscured by dirt and grime.
 Writing is like cleaning the windows so that people can see a view of the world they have never seen before."

+As well as contributing shorter writings to literary outlets including Slightly Foxed, Electric Literature and elsewhere, Melville has published three volumes of short stories and two novel.